temporalparts/todo-overlay/extension/README.md

 5. **Error Handling** - Graceful degradation

 ### Adding New Features
-1. Create feature plan in `TODO/` folder
+1. Plan the feature and update TODO.md
 2. Implement with TypeScript
 3. Update types in `src/types.ts`
 4. Add UI components in `src/ui/components/`